 UPDATE 9 JULY 2021: With Interactive Brokers removing the monthly inactivity fee, it makes more sense to skip TradeStation Global and just apply a native IBKR PRO account.
-Use this referral link to sign up directly and get up to $1000 worth of stocks: Beginner's Guide: Investing Abroad via Interactive Brokers from Malaysia.
+Follow this guide to learn more and also get get up to $1000 worth of stocks: Beginner's Guide: Investing Abroad via Interactive Brokers from Malaysia.

 Once you've landed on Interactive Brokers site, there's only three things to do in this step.